sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 1. Search for documents about Cloud, but filtering those with mentions to Oracle
 1. Search for documents about Cognitive Services and Bots

+## Extra Content

+The links below will work only with the API, what you will learn in the next labs.
+While you will not use it in these labs, check them now to know more about other Azure Search capabilities.

+[More like this](https://docs.microsoft.com/en-us/azure/search/search-more-like-this) is a feature to find documents that are similar to the document specified by the document key.

+[Synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms) is the feature that allows you to search on previously mapped terms.
+Example: If you map MSFT as Microsoft, both searchs will have the same results.

+[Lucene Query Syntax](https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples) is also supported, giving more flexibilty to you business requirements.

 ## Next Step

 [Text Skills Lab](../labs/lab-text-skills.md) or